BartmanAbyss/vscode-amiga-debug/README.md

 # _amiga-debug_ Visual Studio Code Extension (Windows only)

-**One-stop Visual Code Extention to compile and debug Amiga C programs compiled by included gcc 8.3.0 in WinUAE.**
+**One-stop Visual Code Extention to compile and debug Amiga C/C++ programs compiled by the bundled gcc 8.3.0 in WinUAE.**

+## Overview
+This extension will help you to quickly develop demos, intros, games, etc. for the Amiga 500.
+It supports C and C++, however no standard library is available.

 ## Quick-start
 0. [Grab the latest release](https://github.com/BartmanAbyss/vscode-amiga-debug/releases) and follow installation instructions